earth3300/ec01-html/README.md

 a strong option.

-Regardless, the intent of this simple framework has been to move in the direction of a platform agnosticism.
+Regardless, the intent of this simple framework has been to move in the direction of a platform agnostism.
 As _all_ web frameworks MUST deliver content in HTML format, it doesn't really matter which framework one uses, but it DOES matter how the clean is the HTML that is delivered and if it validates without errors.
 Any WordPress theme and set of plugins can do this, but it depends on how they are coded.
 In addition, wp_head() adds a